Buen País

 There is also much demand for agave by a liquor company who produces various agave based spirits (mostly sub 35% ABV licor de agave, some with flavorings) by the name of Buen Pais.

 The architectural style of the town is colonial Spanish.
 The Patron Saint of the town is the Sacred Heart of Jesus.
 They usually celebrate the saint 3 days in May and 1 day in June.

-Many people own property there but live in the U.S.